OlfatSeid/Prompt_Engineering_Techniques/README.md

 - Role-Based Prompting: Introduces a role context to refine the model's responses.

 - Custom Tone and Style: Ability to customize the response tone, such as speaking like an English pirate.
+### Code Examples

+Basic Prompt

+A simple prompt asking a question without specifying a role: